Arthur Barrett (Indian Army officer): First World War and aftermath

 On the declaration of war on the Ottoman Empire in November 1914 Barrett was sent to Mesopotamia with his division and occupied the city of Basra later that month.
 Before the end of the year he had pushed forwards to occupy Al-Qurnah.
 When the troops in Mesopotamia were reorganised as a corps under John Nixon in 1915 he retained command of the 6th Division, but soon resigned due to ill-health, passing command to Charles Townshend.
 He returned to India, was appointed Knight Commander of the Order of the Star of India (KCSI), and became General Officer Commanding the Northern Army on 31 May 1916.
 He commanded operations against the Mahsuds in March to August 1917.
 Promoted to full general on 1 August 1917, he was appointed ADC General to the King on 3 November 1917 and was promoted to Knight Grand Cross of the Order of the Bath (GCB) in the 1918 King's Birthday Honours.

 When the Third Anglo-Afghan War broke out in May 1919 Barrett was given command of the North-West Frontier Force and was the senior officer on the ground throughout the war.
 He was promoted to Knight Grand Commander of the Order of the Star of India (GCSI) on 1 January 1920.

 Retirement

 Barrett retired from the Indian Army on 31 May 1920.
 He was promoted to field marshal on 12 April 1921 and received the Japanese Order of the Rising Sun 1st Class on 19 August 1921.

-He died at his home in Sharnbrook, Bedfordshire on 20 October 1926.
+He died at the age of 69 at his home in Sharnbrook, Bedfordshire on 20 October 1926.